Dielsdorf railway station

 Dielsdorf railway station is a railway station in the Swiss canton of Zurich and municipality of Dielsdorf.
-The station is located on the Wehntal railway line, and is served by Zurich S-Bahn line S15.
+The station is located on the Wehntal line, within fare zone 112 of the Zürcher Verkehrsverbund (ZVV).

+History

 The station was opened in 1865, and was initially the terminus of a branch of the Bülach-Regensberg Railway from Oberglatt.
 The line was extended by the Swiss Northeastern Railway as part of their Wehntal line to Niederweningen in 1891, and Dielsdorf became a through station.

 Services

-The following services stop at Dielsdorf:
+Dielsdorf railway station is served by S-Bahn trains only.
+It is an intermediate stop of Zurich S-Bahn line S15, which runs between Niederweningen and Rapperswil-Jona via Zurich.
+As of the December 2020 timetable change the following services stop at Dielsdorf: